mysql/mysql-utilities/docs/man/mysqlmetagrep.rst

 OPTIONS
 -------

-.. option:: --type <type>,...
+.. option:: --search-objects <type>, ...
+            --object-types <type>, ...

    Only search for/in objects of type <type>, where <type> can be:
    **procedure**, **function**, **event**, **trigger**, **table**, or **database**.

-   Default is to search for/in all kinds of types.
+   Default is to search in objects of all kinds of types.

 .. option:: --body, -b